dotink/inKWell-2.0/external/docs/getting_started/routing.md

 ]
 ```

-### Routes vs. Actions {#routes_vs_actions}

-In inKWell routes are defined solely as the external mapping which triggers a specific action.
-While it is often the case that a single route will map to a single action, this does not have to be so.
-For now, it is easiest to think of the route the URL you're trying to create for your users, and the action as the code with which you plan to execute it.
+The keys of the array define the route itself, while the values point to an executable action.

 ## Routes {#routes}

 Routes in inKWell are a composite of static information, tokens, and additional configuration elements.
 For example [redirects](/getting_started/redirects) which are also considered to be a route are contextualized by a response code, however use many of the same concepts we'll see here.

+There is also a `'base_url'` key found at the root level of a routing configuration.
+For the sake of this getting started guide, we will simply say that this is prepended to all the routes defined in that configuration.

 ### Tokens {#tokens}

-Tokens are short notation which you stick into parts of your URL segments to signify that you want to parse that information into a request parameter.
+Tokens are short notation which can be placed in a route to match given patterns and parse out variable data.
+Tokens in inKWell routes are surrounded by `[]` (square brackets).
 Examples include...

-A complete segment:
+A complete segment (matches any character that is not a `/`):

 ```php
 '/hello/[!:name]' => function($context) {